 Mile Branch Settlement is open three times each year during the Washington Parish Fair in the third week of October and during the Pioneer Christmas celebration, held the first weekend of December, and one day in Spring, usually in conjunction with the Antique Tractor Show.
 Starting in September, 2017, Mile Branch Settlement opened on Fridays, 10:00 A.M. until 2:00 P.M. for Class and Group Tours.
 Group tours are now available during the months of March through May.
 Visits must be prearranged.
 Cost is $5.00 per person.
 Anyone interested in scheduling a tour, contact Suzannah Fussell (985) 515-2213.

 Franklinton Community Theatre

-Features one to two stage productions each season, generally held at Franklinton JHS Auditorium, or more recently at the 1010 Club in dinner theater format.
+Features one to two stage productions each season, formerly held at Franklinton JHS Auditorium, and more recently at the 1010 Club in dinner theater format.
 Past offerings have included a lavish production of “The Wizard of Oz” with a cast from all across Washington Parish, “A Greater Tuna”, “Dearly Departed”, “Saturday Night at Old Smokey”, and “Sister Act”.
-For more information, contact Rod Sabiston (985-848-5845).
+For more information, contact Rod Sabiston (985) 848-5845.

 Steele’s Christmas Tree Farm